LibraStack/Match3-SDK/README.md

 }
 ```

-### Create special block
+### Create special item

-Let's create a stone block that is only destroyed when a match happens in one of the neighbour tiles.
+Let's create a stone item that is only destroyed when a match happens in one of the neighbour tiles.

 Add a `Stone` value to the `TileGroup` enum.